 In nature, nitrogen in the air and water is converted into ammonia by bacteria, plants and animals through nitrogen fixation.
 Current large scale industrial ammonia production uses an artificial nitrogen fixation technique called the Haber–Bosch process, which won a Nobel Prize in 1918.
-While revolutionary for it’s time, the process is very energy-intensive, accounting for 1% of global green house gas emissions and consuming 2% of global energy.
+While revolutionary for it’s time, the process is very energy-intensive.
 To make ammonia viable in a hydrogen economy, a new, less energy intensive process for creating ammonia needs to be developed.

 One proposed option for creating ‘green ammonia’ uses renewable energy and electrolysis of water.
 For this to work, nitrogen needs to be dissolved in water, then electrolysis converts the nitrogen into ammonia.
 However, nitrogen poses an challenge as it is not very soluble making the process expensive.
 Nitrite and nitrates, which contain nitrogen and oxygen, on the other hand are highly soluble and are an attractive alternative for ammonia production.
 The problem is that they are currently produced using ammonia.